CSCD-NS: a Chinese Spelling Check Dataset for Native Speakers: Pseudo Data Analysis

 \subsection{Error Distribution}

-As shown in Figure \ref{fig:analysis-pseudo}, we study the error distribution of pseudo data generated by different methods at the pinyin level and semantic level.
-It can be observed that our pseudo-data construction method is most consistent with CSCD-IME, this also means that our method matches the real input scenario by pinyin IME well.
-In contrast, the confusion set based method and ASR based method have a big gap with the true error distribution.
+As illustrated in Figure \ref{fig:analysis-pseudo}, we analyze the error distribution of pseudo-data generated by various methods at both phonetic and semantic levels.
+It is clear that our pseudo-data construction method demonstrates the highest consistency with the CSCD-NS dataset, suggesting that our approach closely resembles real input scenarios.
+In contrast, the confusion set-based method and the ASR-based method exhibit a significant deviation from the actual error distribution.